Artist Statement

 Bio

-Janice began working with clay at an early age, developing a passion for art through ceramics.
-She earned her Associate’s degree in Graphic Design from Tidewater Community College in Chesapeake, Virginia, and her Bachelor of Fine Arts in Design from Old Dominion University in Norfolk, Virginia, where sculpture became her primary focus.
+She began working with clay at an early age, developing a passion for art through ceramics.
+Janice earned an Associate’s degree in Graphic Design from Tidewater Community College in Chesapeake, Virginia, and a Bachelor of Fine Arts in Design from Old Dominion University in Norfolk, Virginia, where sculpture became her primary focus.

-Her diverse background spans creative and technical fields.
-She worked as a Graphic Artist and Art Assistant, honing her design and visual communication skills, and in IT and accessibility roles, experiences that inspire her to strive to make her art accessible to all audiences, providing descriptive information and clear explanations to help viewers connect with each piece.
+Her diverse professional background spans creative and technical fields.
+She has worked as a Graphic Artist and Art Assistant, honing design and visual communication skills, as well as in IT and accessibility roles.
+These experiences inspire her to provide empowering titles and meaning to her work.
+Janice believes that art should be accessible to all and hopes to explore this in the future.

 Medium